Chart Color Schemes

 Age

 The median age in Heathcote is 43 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 85+ make up 5.2% of the population, while those aged 25-34 comprise 8.3%.
-Between 2021 and present, the proportion of individuals aged 15 to 24 has increased from 11.2% to 12.4%, while the 25 to 34 age group has decreased from 9.7% to 8.3%.
-By 2041, demographic projections indicate significant shifts in Heathcote's age structure.
-The 75 to 84 age cohort is projected to increase by 215 people (46%), from 464 to 680 individuals.
-Notably, the combined age groups of 65+ are expected to account for 88% of total population growth.
-Conversely, the age groups of 5 to 14 and 25 to 34 are projected to experience population declines.
+The age profile shows that those aged 85 years and above constitute 5.2% of the population, while those aged 25 to 34 make up 8.3%.
+Between 2021 and present, the proportion of individuals aged 15 to 24 has increased from 11.2% to 12.4%, while the percentage of those aged 25 to 34 has decreased from 9.7% to 8.3%.
+By 2041, demographic projections indicate significant changes in Heathcote's age structure.
+The 75 to 84 age group is projected to grow by 216 people (47%) from 463 to 680.
+Notably, the combined total population growth for those aged 65 years and above will account for 87%, reflecting Heathcote's aging demographic trend.
+Conversely, the populations of those aged 5 to 14 and 25 to 34 are expected to decline.